contity/SSMC/README.md

 ## How to check the hardware schematics

-Pleaase check in the Hardware folder.
+Please check in the Hardware folder.

-The hardware is designed with www.easyeda.cn.
+The hardware is designed with https://lceda.cn/

 ## How to launch the software project

-See README in software folder.
+Please check in Software/Tools folder.